vercas/vMake/README.md

 The build process occurs by calling the `Action`s of every rule involved, for all the work items created.
 These functions can only use a subset of the vMake API which can be translated into shell commands.

-A work item will only be executed after its dependencies have successfully executed.
+A work item will only be executed after all its dependencies have successfully executed.

 ### Partial & Full Builds